-Peter is based in Sydney.
-His work and research focuses on understanding how to use digital technology to encourage socially-beneficial behaviours, such as health improvement, volunteering and philanthropy.
+Based in Sydney, Peter’s research focuses on understanding how to use digital technology to encourage socially-beneficial behaviours such as health improvement, volunteering and philanthropy.

 Peter has experience with entrepreneurship and has been involved in establishing and running several for-profit and non-profit organisations.
 He is particularly interested in the ideas of effective altruism, a movement that explores how to be as effective as possible at addressing societal issues and improving the world.

 Peter was awarded a PhD in Information Systems from the University of New South Wales.
 It examined how to use websites to encourage volunteering and philanthropy.
 He also holds an MBS in Information Systems and a BSc in Applied Psychology.